Bullrun (decryption program): Naming and access

 According to the NSA's Bullrun Classification Guide, Bullrun is not a Sensitive Compartmented Information (SCI) control system or compartment, but the codeword has to be shown in the classification line, after all other classification and dissemination markings.
 Furthermore, any details about specific cryptographic successes were recommended to be additionally restricted (besides being marked Top Secret//SI) with Exceptionally Controlled Information labels; a non-exclusive list of possible Bullrun ECI labels was given as: APERIODIC, AMBULANT, AUNTIE, PAINTEDEAGLE, PAWLEYS, PITCHFORD, PENDLETON, PICARESQUE, and PIEDMONT without any details as to what these labels mean.

 Access to the program is limited to a group of top personnel at the Five Eyes (FVEY), the NSA and the signals intelligence agencies of the United Kingdom (GCHQ), Canada (CSE), Australia (ASD), and New Zealand (GCSB).
-Signals that cannot be decrypted with current technology may be retained indefinitely while the agencies continue to attempt to decrypt them, approach known as "harvest now, decrypt later".
+Signals that cannot be decrypted with current technology may be retained indefinitely while the agencies continue to attempt to decrypt them, an approach known as "harvest now, decrypt later".